yuliaknut/A5-boogaloo/instructions.md

-# How to use this file:
+# How to use this file
 This may be your first introduction to Markdown!
 Like HTML, Markdown is a structural language that facilitates formatting.
 You'll wanna have some basics in your back pocket for when you write README files in the future (Something like `README.md` is a markdown file because it ends with the `.md` extension).

 If you look at the raw Markdown text of this file, you'll notice that hashes `#` are like header elements in HTML: a single hash is like an `<h1>`, and more hashes represents subsequent header sizes.
 You can also write checkboxes using square brackets, and lists (ordered and unordered) using numbers and hyphens, respectively.